Updated on July 30, 2021

 As you drive the car, pay attention to how it handles, how smooth or bumpy the ride is, and how it accelerates and stops.
 Also keep an ear out for strange sounds that could indicate a problem.

 If you have a car to trade in, make sure you know the value before you take it to the dealership.
-You can use resources to determine how much your car is worth based on factors like the year, make, model, and condition.
+You can use online resources to determine how much your car is worth based on factors like the year, make, model, and condition.

 Having this information will allow you to negotiate a trade-in value when you’re shopping for a new car.
 If you feel the dealer is offering you less than the car is worth, you don’t have to take their first offer.
 Make a counteroffer and be prepared to back up your argument with the information you researched on your own.